meeech/json-component-cakephp-plugin/readme.md

 Expectations:

-* That a variable, $output , is set for the view.
-This is what we will output as json
+* That a variable, $output, is set for the view.
+This is what we will output using the PLUGINS views/elements/json.ctp
-* If you create a view/elements/json.ctp the component will use that instead.
+* If that annoys you (the whole $output thing), you can create a views/elements/json.ctp in your app, and the component will use that instead.
 So you can customize that according to your needs.
-Otherwise, it uses the one bundled in the plugin.
 * Assumes you have the default views/layouts/ajax.ctp in your app.